Alasdair-Munday/icons-discipleship/src/icons/the-vine.md

       healthy rhythm of work, rest and play?
   - question: Are you caring for yourself physically, emotionally, spiritually and relationally (eating, sleeping, exercise etc)?
   - question: Does prayer, regular retreating from the busyness of life and scripture reading hold an important enough place in your day to day life?
       How and when do you create space to pray?
 How and when do you sit down to read the Bible?
   - question: What was the last thing that God spoke to you through the Bible?
   - question: Do you regularly have a sabbath - a day of rest and more time abiding in God’s love?
   - question: As the vine invites us to let God cut from our lives much of the clutter - is there a way in which you could simplify your life?
-  - question: One of the many habits that Jesus assumes we will practice is fasting - creating space in our lives for feasting on God - do you regularly fast?
+  - question: One of the many habits that Jesus assumes we will practice is fasting
+      - creating space in our lives for feasting on God - do you regularly fast?
   - question: Are you too busy - is time a blessing or a curse?
   - question: Is there anything at the moment that is preventing you from living closely and intimately with God?
   - question: "Down through the years Christian’s have often responded to the presence of God in their lives by creating a ‘rule of life’ - which is simply a pattern of practices and commitments that help us abide.
 Do you have a rhythm, pattern or rule for your life? "
   - question: How are you going to practice the vine?
 ---
-Here we have one of the  most powerful images that Jesus left us with.
+**The Vine: Intentional Practice**

+**Discipleship involves the intentional ordering of our lives in connection with Jesus - through prayer, Bible study and other habits and patterns.**

 Jesus is the vine.
 Our Father in Heaven the gardener.

- We are the branches.

- The vine  is about our connection with God and the life-changing teaching of Jesus that we are to marinade in and live out.

- It is a call to a fruitful life that is marked by obedience to God’s word - the Bible.

- The vine symbolises important Kingdom rhythms of rest, growth and pruning.
-We are called to cultivate Jesus shaped patterns for living.

- The vine speaks to us about the activity of God in our lives - as a branch from the vine we need to detach from things which keep us from God (even good things that perhaps need a rest) and we engage with what feeds us, restores us and reminds us who we are.

- But the vine reminds us of the ebb and flow of life itself - the many seasons that we will walk through.
-It promises us God’s life giving presence throughout -  especially in times of suffering.
+We are branches - made for connection with God.
+Kingdom apprentices - learning how to abide, choosing to obey, growing in our ability to hear, always being loved.

+Discipleship is about cultivating the rhythms and patterns that bring us into deeper connection with God - prayer, Bible study, silence, solitude and rest.
+Following Jesus is about copying the way He lived and understanding that we can’t do anything of value without Him.

+In relationship with God we discover there are seasons of growth, seasons of wonderful fruitfulness but also seasons of being cut back.

+Discipleship is intentional.
+We choose to organise ourselves around the presence of God.
+We choose to respond to the promptings of God.
+We choose to be who we are - branches.

 **Discipleship is about the vine.**

 But what do you see as you look at this image?

 As you talk with Jesus what is He teaching you?

 Are there particular Bible verses that you find helpful in the light of this image, or is there a part of the scriptures that further illuminates this icon?